monkeyatcomputer/bundoorascouts.org/_pages/about-us/covid-19.md

 Further guidance on Vaccination for Scouting is available in the [Vaccination FAQs](https://scoutsvictoria.com.au/covid-19-lockdown-faq/vaccination/).

-**The following restrictions are currently in place and will be further extended from 6pm on October 29, 2021.**
+**The following restrictions are in place state-wide from 6pm on October 29, 2021.**

-* Indoor Scouting is not permitted
+The vaccination requirements above apply in addition to the following:

+* Indoor Scouting subject to a 1 person per 4sqm density quotient, with a limit of 150 participants*
+* Hall hires subject to a 1 person per 4sqm density limit, with a limit of 150
-* Outdoor Scouting can be undertaken with up to 50 participants*
+* Outdoor Scouting for up to 500 participants*
 * 6 people can share a tent or 10 people can share a cabin or bunkhouse at a campsite
-* Activities away from the hall/grounds must be registered in Out and About
-* Worker Permits are required to travel between Metropolitan Melbourne and Regional Victoria

-**From 6pm on October 29 2021, we expect the following restrictions will apply.**

-* Indoor Scouting for up to 150 participants* subject to a 1 person per 4sqm density quotient
-* Hall hires can resume
-* Outdoor Scouting with up to 500 participants*
-* 6 people can share a tent or 10 people can share a cabin or bunkhouse at a campsite
-* Face masks will no longer be required outdoors
+* Face masks are no longer be required outdoors
-* Activities away from the hall/grounds must be registered in Out and About
+* Activities away from your hall/grounds must be registered in Out and About
-* Travel between Metropolitan Melbourne and Regional Victoria is permitted without a worker permit.

-**Scouts Victoria has developed a [Scouting Roadmap](https://scoutsvictoria.com.au/media/6373/scouts-victoria-roadmap-for-covid-oct24.pdf) to provide guidance on how [Victoria’s Roadmap: Delivering the National Plan](https://www.coronavirus.vic.gov.au/victorias-roadmap) may affect a return to face-to-face Scouting.
-The key milestones are:**

-**Further COVID guidance for Scouting is available on the [Summary of Restrictions](https://scoutsvictoria.com.au/covid-19-lockdown-faq/summary-of-changes/) page or in the [COVID-19 Lockdown FAQs](https://scoutsvictoria.com.au/covid-19-lockdown-faq/).**
+When Victoria reaches 90% of 12+ fully vaccinated (expected from November 24, 2021), restrictions will lift significantly for those who are fully vaccinated or have a medical exception.
+From that date there will be no density quotients, no capacity limits, requirements, no restrictions on sharing tents or accommodation and face masks will no longer be required for Scouting.

+Refer to the updated Scouts Victoria [Scouting Roadmap](https://scoutsvictoria.com.au/media/6372/scouts-victoria-roadmap-for-covid-oct22.pdf)

+**Face Masks**

+From **6pm on October 29, 2021**, face masks are only required to be worn indoors.

+Primary School children in Years 3 to 6 are required to wear face masks when indoors at school and are recommended by Public Health authorities in other situations, but this is not a requirement for Scouting, whether indoors or outdoors.

+Refer to further information in the [Face Masks FAQs](https://scoutsvictoria.com.au/covid-19-faq/face-masks/).

 For the latest updates on the rules for Scouting at the Bundoora Scout Group and across the whole of Victoria, please visit the [Scouts Victoria COVID 19 update](https://scoutsvictoria.com.au/about-us/news/covid-19-update/).